mParticle/docs/src/pages/developers/data-localization/index.md

 ### AWS Regions

-Create your downstream AWS services in the following AWS Regions aligned to your Pod for optimal performance:
+Create your downstream AWS services in the following AWS Regions aligned to your pod for optimal performance:

 <table style="width:100%; padding:10px;">
  <tr>